Get a ethinyl estradiol prescription online for birth control

 Can I get ethinyl estradiol over-the-counter?

 Ethinyl estradiol is currently only available via prescription.
 This means the use of this drug must be authorized by a licensed health care provider.

 Providers on Sesame can write a prescription – or refill an existing one – during a virtual or in-person visit.
-Depending on the medication, you can arrange for same-day pickup at a pharmacy near you or order the medication to be delivered to your door for just $5.
+Depending on the medication, you can arrange for same-day pickup at a pharmacy near you.
 Book an online consultation with a real, licensed provider on Sesame today to determine whether or not ethinyl estradiol is right for you.

 Note that all prescriptions are at the discretion of your health care provider.
 Providers on Sesame cannot prescribe controlled substances.

 Can I get ethinyl estradiol online?

 Good news!
 If deemed clinically appropriate, providers on Sesame can write a prescription for ethinyl estradiol to be picked up near you – often within the same day!
 Simply talk to a clinician and get your online doctor prescription or refill ordered right away for fast and convenient pickup from a pharmacy of your choice.

 Note that all prescriptions are at the discretion of your healthcare provider.